org-tekeli-borisp/ansible-funtoo/README.md

 # Achtung!
 Achtung!
 Achtung!
-As Funtoo Linux Project is going to die, this ansble playbook will stop to work with the final shutdown of Funtoo infrastructure.
+As Funtoo Linux Project is going to die and the official Funtoo Linux source repos has been taken offline this ansible playbook is using mirrored repos hosted on Github now.

 # Achtung!
 Use at your own risk!